 Part of this compliance audit, no matter the size of the company, is hiring a data protection officer to explain the regulations and apply them to the business.
 It’s preferable that this person has a combined legal and technology background so they understand both the regulatory framework and the technical specifications needed to meet this.
 As each organisation is unique, the road to GDPR compliance will be different as well.
 Correct guidance from leaders within the business needs to be adapted to this.

-It is this organisation that will judge whether a business has been compliant when determining any potential penalties for being breached.
-Should a breach occur during the early stage of implementation, the business should be able to show the DPA its progress towards compliance through its Data Register.
+Should a breach occur during the early stage of implementation, the business should be able to show the relevant authority its progress towards compliance through its diary.

 This step is all about understanding what data businesses need to protect and how that is being done.
 Businesses must firstly find any Personal Identifiable Information (PII) – information that can directly or indirectly identify somebody – of EU citizens.
 It’s important to identify where it is stored, who has access to it, who it is being shared with etc.